 Information

-This service uses machine learning (ML) to analyse polysomnography (PSG) data in children.
-Computed statistical, non-linear, and spectral features are used in the prediction process.
+This service uses machine learning (ML) to analyze polysomnography (PSG) data in children.
+Computed statistical, non-linear, and spectral features are used for sleep staging and respiratory scoring.

 Peer-reviewed article containing out-of-sample performance data coming soon.Sleep Staging

-Sleep staging uses multiclass classification and the Softmax function.
+Sleep staging uses multiclass classification and the softmax function.
 Thirty-second segments (epochs) of the recording are classified as Stage Wake, N1, N2, N3, or REM.
-Log probability smoothing is then used to stabilise scored stages and transitions.
-These data are used to compute sleep statistics traditionally obtained from overnight polysomnography, such as sleep duration, latency, efficiency, and WASO.
+Log probability smoothing is then used to stabilize scored stages and transitions.
+Scoring data are used to compute sleep statistics including sleep duration, latency, efficiency, and WASO.

 Respiratory Scoring